Medications, exercise help patient stem the tide on pulmonary arterial hypertension

 Burant learned from Kavanagh that the echocardiogram presented strong evidence that her symptoms were caused by PAH.
 A definitive diagnosis required a right heart catheterization, a procedure that measures the pressure in the pulmonary artery, through which deoxygenated blood flows to the lungs.

-The catheterization confirmed that Burant indeed had PAH.
-It was devastating news.
-“As an ICU nurse, I didn’t understand pulmonary hypertension,” she said.
 In her mind, a patient with the condition was someone hooked up to a ventilator, waiting for a transplant.
 She was convinced that she had only months to live.

-“I thought of all the things that I wanted to tell my husband, to tell my daughter,” Burant recalled.
 She told herself that Kevin would have to make sure that when Sophie attended her high school homecoming that her shoes matched her dress.

 In fact, her pulmonologist told her, median survival rates for PAH are measured in years, not months, especially with treatments to manage the disease.
 You are a data point, not an aggregate number, he told her.
 There is no expiration date.
 Your curve could look different.

-Burant began a treatment plan with multiple components.
+Burant began a PAH treatment plan with multiple components.
 It started with sildenafil, a medication that relaxes the blood vessels that supply the lungs.
 It thus reduces pressure on the lungs and strain on the right ventricle of the heart, said Burant’s pulmonologist, Dr. Todd Bull.
 Today, Burant takes sildenafil, along with two other medications, macitentan and selexipag, to manage her PAH.

-“The medications allow Amy to feel better, do more and exercise more aggressively,” Bull said.
-He added that diuretics, which reduce fluid buildup caused by her weakened heart, are another important part of her treatment, as are anticoagulants to prevent blood clots.
+Bull said that diuretics, which reduce fluid buildup caused by her weakened heart, are another important part of her treatment, as are anticoagulants to prevent blood clots.

 A previously undiagnosed congenital atrial septal defect (ASD) — a hole between the wall separating the right and left chambers of the heart — also complicated Burant’s diagnosis.
 The ASD caused blood from the left side of the heart to flow back to the right.
 The high pressure on the right side created by the PAH forced unoxygenated blood back to the left, to be pumped to the rest of Burant’s body, which became oxygen-starved.
 As a result, she requires oxygen around the clock.